Heat Map in Power BI

 Power BI Heat Map is useful for displaying the data along with the colors.
 By seeing the color, one can understand the profits easily.
 Let me show you how to create a HeatMap in Power BI with an example.

-For this Power BI Heatmap demonstration, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer to Connect to SQL Server article to understand the Power BI Data Source.
+For this Power BI Heatmap demonstration, we will use the SQL Data Source we created in our previous article.
+So, Please refer to. the Connect to SQL Server and the List of Charts articles to understand the Power BI Data Source.

-By default, you don’t find a heat map under Power BI Visualization.
+You won’t find a heat map under Power BI Visualization by default.
 However, you have multiple options to create a heat map.

 To create a heatmap, first, click on the Matrix under the Visualization section.
 It automatically creates a Matrix with dummy data.

-Next, drag and drop the English Country Region Name to the Column Group, and product Color to the Row Group.
+Next, drag and drop the English Country Region Name to the Column Group and the product Color to the Row Group.
 Now, you can see a Matrix without values.

 Power BI Heatmap Example